aptarmy/gwd-to-component/README.md

 4. Add a bit of code to `index.html` to make this file embedable as a web component.
 ### For all media files such as images and audio files.
 1. This package rewrite relative source path, for example `/my-image.png`, to URL based on your `-u`, `-p` and `-c` option.
 For example if you provide `http://username.github.io/repository` as `-u` argument, `myproject` as `-p` argument and `my-component` as `-c` argument, then the source path will be rewrited as `http://username.github.io/repository/myproject/my-component/my-image.png`.
-2. Copy all media files to component folder(indeide project folder) -- the same folder as `index.html` file.
+2. Copy all media files to component folder(inside project folder) -- the same folder as `index.html` file.

 ## If you got some bugs